Vidhate/TwoPointCorrelation/README.md

 # TwoPointCorrelation
 This repository contains multiple codes which calculate the 2 point correlation (DD/RR)-1<br>
 <ul>
-<li><b>"Data"</b> directory contains the data input files used to calculate the 2 point correlations
-<li><b>"BruteForce"</b> directory contains a C++ code developed by me for datasets with small number of points.<br>
+  <li><b>"BruteForce"</b> directory contains a C++ code developed by me for datasets with small number of points.<br></li>

+  <li><b>"Comparison Plots"</b> holds 2 types of files.
+Files without the prefix "set2" are comparisons of Brute Force and KDTree.
+Files with the prefix "set2" are comparisons of all the 3 methods currently available in the repo.<br></li>

+  <li><b>"Data"</b> directory contains the data input files used to calculate the 2 point correlations</li>

-<li><b>"KDTree"</b> directory uses in-built functions in Python imported from Sklearn to do the computations using a KDTree.<br>
+  <li><b>"KDTree"</b> directory uses in-built functions in Python imported from Sklearn to do the computations using a KDTree. <br></li>

+  <li><b>"NFW Profile"</b> directory holds code to compute the NFW Dark Matter Halo Profile as described in their <a href="https://arxiv.org/abs/astro-ph/9508025">paper</a>, in Fourier space.</li><br>

+  <li><b>"Normalize PS"</b> directory code computes the proper normalization to the Linear Theory Power Spectrum at redshift=0, from an input of a Transfer Function.
+Theory is described in Scott Dodelson's Modern Cosmology - Chapter on <i>Inhomogeinities</i>.
+It outputs the normalised Power Spectrum in the same directory, for later computations of Mass Function, Bias and Halo Profile. </li><br>

 <li><b>"PKDTree"</b> directory uses a modification of the in-built scipy function.
 Modification done by Patrick Varilly.
-A few minute commits have been made by me to make the algorithm Python3 compatible (download latest from https://github.com/Vidhate/periodic_kdtree).
+A few minute commits have been made by me to make the algorithm Python3 compatible (download latest from https://github.com/Vidhate/periodic_kdtree).</li><br>

+<li><b>"Ratios"</b> directory hosts plots made by finding the ratios of correlation values from different input files.
+It also contains the ipynb code for plotting the ratios.</li><br>

 <li><b>"Shadab"</b> directory contains code developed by Shadab Alam to calculate 2 point correlations.<br>

-<li><b>"Comparison Plots"</b> holds 2 types of files.
-Files without the prefix "set2" are comparisons of Brute Force and KDTree.
-Files with the prefix "set2" are comparisons of all the 3 methods currently available in the repo.<br>
-  <li><b>"Ratios"</b> directory hosts plots made by finding the ratios of correlation values from different input files.
-It also contains the ipynb code for plotting the ratios.
+<li><b>"Tinker MF & Bias"</b> houses code to compute the Mass Function and large scale Bias as described by Tinker et.al. in their <a href="https://arxiv.org/abs/0803.2706">Mass Function paper[2008]</a> and their <a href="https://arxiv.org/abs/1001.3162">Bias paper[2010]</a>.</li>

 <li><b>"pickleMocks.py"</b> helps to extract positions from the data files and pickle dump them as numpy arrays.<br>
 </ul>